HenriquesLab/PhotoFiTT/README.md

 # Package installation
 - To set up the environment and install the necessary dependencies, follow these steps:
 ## Clone the Repository and Set Up the Conda Environment:
-- Open up the terminal and using either conda or mamba paste the following:
+- Open up the terminal and using mamba (if conda is preferred, change the code accordingly) paste the following:

   ```
   git clone https://github.com/HenriquesLab/photofitt.git